Ebaka716/searchV3/memoryBank/progress.md

 - Demo search data simplified: Only one example per type (ticker, term), each with small/medium/large context.
 Placeholder left for question type.
 This reduces clutter and makes template testing/variant switching easier.
 - Research page layout updated: Canvas is now central (70% width on load), EnhancedInput/dialogue is a resizable right panel (30% width on load), matching a modern productivity tool layout.
 - EnhancedInput now allows file uploads as context chips, integrated with dropdown, with modular removable chips and improved toggle UI.
 File upload bug with dropdown fixed by using a persistent hidden input.
+- **Card System Overhaul:** All major UI cards (e.g., TickerOverviewCard, StackedConversationCard) are now modular, compact, and use shadcn/ui components for structure and buttons.
+ConversationButton is a reusable, compact, shadcn/ui-based button for all stacked/conversation actions.
+Dialogue entry spacing increased for clarity.
+Placeholder cards are being replaced by real, styled components in all templates.
+All new cards/components use shadcn/ui primitives for consistency and accessibility.

 ---